Origin PC debuts new EVO15-S gaming laptop and NT-15 workstation portable

 The EVO15-S and the NT-15 have an Intel Core i7-10875H eight-core processor, a 5.1GHz clock speed with Intel Max Turbo technology, and an Nvidia GeForce RTX Super graphics card with real-time ray tracing.
 It is upgradeable to a high-end RTX 2080 Super graphics card, and you can add up to 64GB of RAM to the EVO15-S or NT-15 laptops to run multiple programs at once.

 Multiple display options are available for the EVO15-S and NT-15, including a 240Hz 1080p display ideal for competitive multiplayer games.
 Additional screens can be connected to the laptops via HDMI, Mini DisplayPort, and a Thunderbolt 3 port.
+The EVO15-S and NT-15 laptops weigh 4.4 pounds and are 0.77 inches thick.

 Both laptops feature a 15.6-inch 60Hz UHD OLED (3840 x 2160 pixels) narrow bezel display.
 Or you can choose a 15.6-inch 240Hz FHD (1920 x 1080) narrow bezel display or a 15.6-inch 144Hz FHD (1920 x1080) narrow bezel display.
 The laptops have three USB 3.2 ports, one Thunderbolt 3 port, an HDMI output, an ethernet jack, a Mini DisplayPort 1.3, and a MicroSD push-push card reader.